nileshprajapati007444/reactnative_test_blossom/README_DEVELOPER.md

 - Used 'moment' package to display converted date from timestamp.

 # TO RUN APP, FOLLOW THE BELOW INSTRUCTION:
+- Download "Android Studio" from "https://developer.android.com/studio/"
+- Follow the installation steps for Android Studio
-- Open Simulator from Android Studio to run app in simulator
+- Open Simulator from Android Studio to run app in simulator (keep it open)
-- Get clone of the project from github
+- Get clone of the project from github (Follow steps defined in "https://github.com/nileshprajapati007444/reactnative_test_blossom/blob/master/README.md"
-- Open Command Prompt and go to Project Directory.
+- Open Command Prompt and go to Project Directory (reactnative_test_blossom).
 Hit below commands:
 - npm install
-- React native run-android (it will run app in Simulator or Device)
+- React native run-android (it will run app in Simulator or Device - that was opend in bullet 3)